-Facebook beats on Q4 earnings with $8.81B revenue, slower growth to 1.86B users
+Facebook triumphs in Q4 with $8.81B revenue, slower growth to 1.86B users

 But in the meantime, Instagram has shined, and continues expanding its ad offerings.
 Its Snapchat Stories clone Instagram Stories hit 150 million daily users just 5 months after launch, and TechCrunch reported that an extensive set of sources believe Instagram Stories is stealing users from Snapchat.

 Now 13 years old, Facebook has shown remarkable stamina, keeping users happily sharing and Liking despite the shift to mobile and advent of newer, more visual-focused social media platforms.
+As it expands deeper into chat with Messenger and WhatsApp, and virtual reality with Oculus, Facebook has a strong core business to rely on.
+And if it can use Instagram Stories and similar copycats in its other apps to ward off the threat of Snapchat, it could continue to dominate social media into the next decade.

 0